 Maybe you want to give something back and contribute to society at the same time?
-Raidboxes provides not only climate-neutral, but even climate-positive hosting.
+WordPress hosting from Raidboxes isn't just climate neutral, it's eco friendly.
 Running a website or an online shop consumes a lot of resources.
 We want to counteract this.
-Read our article on the opportunities and limitations of ecological web hosting offers.
-Do you work in an agency, are you a developer, WP expert, web designer or do you blog professionally?
-Then you can do good and generate additional income at the same time.
+Read our article on the opportunities and limits of ecological web hosting.
+Do you work in an agency, are you a developer, WordPress expert, web designer or do you blog professionally?
+You can do good and generate additional income at the same time.

 You still have questions about the functions and performance that a good web hosting should contain?
 Or you are unsure whether all this works for your WordPress project?
 Contact us and test Raidboxes without any obligation.
 Based on your website, we will find out whether and which Managed WordPress Hosting is right for you.
 And how much faster we can make your project.

 You want to pass on the knowledge from this article?
 Or would you like to have an overview of all the benefits, for example for your customers?
 You can also download our 13 benefits as an e-book here.